 Bike-to-Work Day is just around the corner.
 And for that one day a year, at least, everyone can agree—biking to work is a great idea (SunPower’s even gotten in on the act).
 But, you know what?
 It’s pretty fantastic the other 364 days, too.
 In fact, research shows that people who bike to work are more productive, happier and take fewer sick days.

 Encouraging your employees to commute to work by bicycle is also good for your business, because it shows your company’s commitment to sustainability, health and wellness.
 So how do you take something like Bike-to-Work Day and turn it into a living, breathing bike-to-work program in your organization?
-We’ve got some tips to help you get your program started, and pedaling strong!
+We’ve got some tips to help you get your program started:

 1. Make it easy to commute to work